sally4388you/ride-sharing/README.md

 This project is a implementation of three algorithms that solves minimization problems of ridesharing.

 The following is a list of algorithms that have been implemented in thi sproject.
-* RFP algorithm from paper Algorithmic analysis for ridesharing of personal vehicles
+* RFP algorithm from paper [Algorithmic analysis for ridesharing of personal vehicles](https://www.sciencedirect.com/science/article/pii/S030439751730628X).
-* Dynamic programming algorithm from paper Efficient Algorithms for Ridesharing of Personal Vehicles.
+* Dynamic programming algorithm from paper [Efficient Algorithms for Ridesharing of Personal Vehicles](https://link.springer.com/chapter/10.1007/978-3-319-71150-8_29).
-* Greedy algorithm from paper Efficient Algorithms for Ridesharing of Personal Vehicles.
+* Greedy algorithm from paper [Efficient Algorithms for Ridesharing of Personal Vehicles](https://link.springer.com/chapter/10.1007/978-3-319-71150-8_29).

 This project is built based on maven.